gabfiocchi/ionic-envs/readme.md

 import { config } from '@env';
 ```

-To test production builds: `ionic build --env=prod` then open the www/index.html file in your browser.
+To test production builds: `ionic build --prod --env=staging` then open the www/index.html file in your browser.
 # If more than `prod` and `dev` environments are wanted

 1. Add to your `package.json` another run script and name it whatever you would like